aabhaaggarwal9/aabhaaggarwal9/README.md

 ## 🚀 About Me

 🎓 I am Aabha Aggarwal, a **Software Developer**.
-I have around 2 years of working experience as Developer and I am actively looking for new opportunities.
+I have 2 years of working experience as Java Developer and I am actively looking for new opportunities.

-👨‍💻 I enjoy working on developing applications in Java and related technologies.
+👨‍💻 I enjoy working on developing applications in Java Full stack and related technologies.
 I am really enthusiastic about learning new technologies.

 🎸 Outside the world of tech too, I enjoy pushing myself to develop new skills.